Samlesbury: Religious buildings

 Samlesbury parish church, like the one at nearby Walton-le-Dale, is dedicated to St. Leonard the Less and was founded in 1096.
-The church contains a Norman tub font, a medieval bell and Sir Thomas Southworth's funerary armour dating from 1546.
-It also has a church chest, a two-decker pulpit and a complete set of box pews dating from the 17th and 18th centuries.
+The church contains a Norman font, a medieval bell and Sir Thomas Southworth's funerary armour dating from 1546.
 The Roman Catholic church is St Mary and St John Southworth.
 There was previously also a Wesleyan Methodist chapel.

 Education

 Samlesbury benefits from having its own primary school called Samlesbury Church of England Primary School.
 The school is located beside the Church of St Leonard the Less, on the banks of the River Ribble.

 Samlesbury witches

 The Samlesbury witches—Jane Southworth, Jennet Brierley and Ellen Brierley—were accused of child murder and cannibalism and tried at Lancaster Assizes on 19 August 1612, in the same series of trials as the Pendle witches.
 All three were found not guilty in a trial which one historian has described as "largely a piece of anti-Catholic propaganda".